 There are two types of App IDs: an explicit App ID, used for a single app, and wildcard App IDs, used for a set of apps.

 Q: KVC VS KVO?

-KVC (Key-Value Coding)- It’s a mechanism by which an object’s properties can be accessed using string’s at runtime rather than having to statically know the property names at development time.
+KVC (Key-Value Coding)- It’s a mechanism by which an object’s properties can be accessed using string’s at runtime rather.

 KVO (Key-Value Observing)- It allows a controller or class to observe changes to a property value.
 In KVO, an object can ask to be notified of any changes to a specific property, whenever that property changes value, the observer is automatically notified.